lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/2.Python_Tutorial/12_joystick.rst

 the joystick.
 The coordinate origin is in the upper left corner of the joystick, and then display these outputs in the terminal.

-Move the program folder “Super_Starter_Kit_for_ESP32_S3/Python/Python_C odes” to disk(D) in advance with the path of “D:/Micropython_Codes”.
+Move the program folder :file:`Super_Starter_Kit_for_ESP32_S3/Python/Python_Codes` to disk(D) in advance with the path of “D:/Micropython_Codes”.
-Open “Thonny”, click :file:`This computer/D:/Micropython_Codes/12.1_Joystick`
-and double click “Joystick.py”.
+Open “Thonny”, click :file:`This computer/D:/Micropython_Codes/12.1_Joystick` and double click “Joystick.py”.

 **12.1_Joystick**